 2. Weigh out 26 g of coffee and grind to a medium-fine consistency.
 Not sure?
-Take a look at the coffee grind size chart here.
+Take a look at this coffee grind size chart.

 3. Add your coffee into your inverted AeroPress and then slowly pour over 200 ml of 195 F water.

 4. Stir the coffee for 10 seconds and then let the coffee steep for a further 45 seconds.

 5. Push down on the AeroPress plunger slowly; this should take no more than 30 seconds.